 Fellowships

-The Udall Scholarship is for sophomores and juniors committed to pursuing careers dedicated to either improving or preserving the environment, to Native American health and tribal policy, and/or to effective public policy conflict resolution.
+The Udall Scholarship is for sophomores and juniors committed to pursuing careers dedicated to either improving or preserving the environment, to Native American health and Tribal policy, and/or to effective public policy conflict resolution.
+Each year, Brown is able to nominate 4 students in the environment category and 4 students in the Native American health and Tribal policy category.
 Native American and Alaska Native students who are in fields related to health care or tribal public policy are strongly encouraged to apply.

 - Location: U.S.